 So it's not just a show-and-tell piece...
 My intent is to use it as my primary phone.
 It fits in a pocket.; It's reasonably compact; calling the people I most often call is faster than with my old phone, and the battery lasts almost 24 hours.

 If you're interested in the project or considering building something similar, Justine fortunately provided all sorts of valuable information and design files on her website HERE.
 Unfortunately for anybody hoping to see the cell phone in action, Justine did not also build a moving picture camera and make a video.
 I know, some of you might be a little disappointed.
-Like the look on my girlfriend's face after work yesterday when she asked what I had for lunch and I told her a whole head of cauliflower and a bottle of Hidden Valley Ranch, like that wasn't an accomplishment.
+Like the look on my girlfriend's face after work yesterday when she asked what I had for lunch and I told her a whole head of cauliflower and a bottle of Hidden Valley Ranch, like that wasn't an accomplishment she could brag to her friends about.

 Keep going for a bunch more shots including its bitchin' ePaper display.